richardlam96/notepack/config/description.md

 -------------------------------------------------------------------------------
-# Initial Notes
+# Notes and questions for ET
-_Notes from reading the description and comments of the ticket_
+_Initial notes and questions for my ET performance (including asking Devs)_
 -------------------------------------------------------------------------------